 I could also quote Schopenhauer, who was pretty straightforward in his view of the body as an object.
 He saw it as an object unlike any other, though; he said the body is the immediate object, meaning that it enables you to perceive other objects in the world.

 You have eyes that can see; ears that can hear; skin that can feel.
-Basically, you have an amazing tool to make yourself a representation of the world and, if you’ll excuse my silly allusions, shape it according to your will.
+Basically, you have an amazing tool to construct a representation of the world and make in it whatever changes you can.

 Which brings me to another source of my reflections that I want to quote: Glennon Doyle Melton’s article Your Body Is Not Your Masterpiece, which, at this point, I’ll just leave the floor to…